ansys/pyprimemesh/doc/source/user_guide/fileio.rst

  * ``Native``: natively supported file format extensions are FMD, ACIS (SAT and SAB), Parasolid (X_T and X_B), JTOpen (JT and PLMXML), and STL.

- * ``SpaceClaim``: uses SpaceClaim to import supported CAD files from the SpaceClaim reader.
+ * ``SpaceClaim``: Uses SpaceClaim to import supported CAD files from the SpaceClaim reader.
 Only the Windows platform supports importing files using the SpaceClaim reader.

  * ``Discovery``: uses Discovery to import supported CAD files from the Discovery reader.
 Only the